tuvalutorture/SIMAS/README.md

 * CMAS does not support Lists or Functions at this moment.
 * CMAS does not require a compilation step.
 * CMAS runs atop a C based interpreter, while SIMASJS is JavaScript based.
-* For most things, CMAS requires you to create a var AHEAD of use (though math ops and COPY will automatically create one of the desired name if it doesn't exist)
+* For most things, CMAS requires you to create a var AHEAD of use (though COPY will automatically create one of the desired name if it doesn't exist)

 > [!NOTE]
 > This is a REIMPLEMENTATION of the majority of SIMAS features.
 This may behave differently or not support certain commands.<br>
-> Also, as of now, SIMAS/CMAS has *ONLY* been confirmed to work on Mac (no testing has been done on other platforms).
+> As of now, SIMAS/CMAS has *ONLY* been confirmed to work on Mac (Xcode) & Windows (CL).
+Your mileage on other platforms/compilers may vary.

 > [!IMPORTANT]
-> When doing file I/O (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file, or else it will fail.
+> When doing file I/O (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file (such as providing a ```.\```), or else it will fail.

 ## DOCUMENTATION
 ### DATA TYPES